hks0/100-days-of-code/log.md

 ## Day 4 (Jan 12)

-Planning for 8-12 hours today (maybe split 50/50 coding/research, respectively)
+Planning for 8-12 hours today (maybe split 50/50 coding/research, respectively).

 Some topics to explore:
 - HTML & CSS first.
 Perhaps the Design and Build Websites book.